Find all issues on your instance with links.

-With one argument, searches for issues that have the specified link.
-You need to provide the link name, for instance blocks, is blocked by, duplicates, is duplicated by.
+Optionally, you can use the first argument to specify the link type.
+You need to provide the link name, for instance: blocks, is blocked by, duplicates, is duplicated by.
 If you misspell it the validation error will give you a list of suitable link names.

 Searches for issues that have the specified link type in either direction.
 You need to provide the link type, for instance Blockers, Duplicate, Clones.
 If you misspell it the validation error will give you a list of suitable link types.

 issueFunction in hasLinkType("Blockers") and resolution is empty

 issueFunction in hasLinkType("Blockers") issueFunction in hasLinks("blocks") OR issueFunction in hasLinks("is blocked by")

 This is similar to

 subtasksOf, in that it will return the linked issues.